metno/anemoi-regional-tutorial/tutorial/training.markdown

 {% include files/training/config_regional.yaml %}
 {% endhighlight %}

-The part under "default" loads options from .
-The rest overrides these.

 The first part specifies the default options from the specified config files.
-For example, `data: zarr` loads data options from `config/data/zarr.yaml`.
+For example, `data: zarr` loads data options from `aifs-mono/aifs/config/data/zarr.yaml`.

-The options after the `default` section override specific options provided by default.
-For example, we override the number of channels in our model to 512 (which is 1024 in the default configuration).
+The options after the `defaults` section override specific options provided by default.
+For example, we override the number of gpus per node to 8 (which is 1 in the default atos configuration that we loaded for hardware).

 The options that are important for us are:
+- **hardware.num_gpus_per_node**: Set this to 8 on LUMI (as there are 8 GPU partitions per node).
+Other compute
+- **hardware.num_gpus_per_model**: This specifies model paralellism.
+When running large models on many nodes, consider increasing this. clusters might have a different value.
-- hardware.paths.data: Base directory where datasets are stored
+- **hardware.paths.data**: Base directory where datasets are stored
-- hardware.paths.output: where will model checkpoints and plots be stored
+- **hardware.paths.output**: Where will model checkpoints and other output data such as plots be stored
-- hardware.graphs

-### Diagnostics
+- **hardware.files**: This names the datasets that we will use to train with.
+Use `dataset` for specifying the global dataset and `dataset_lam` for the limited area dataset.
+- **hardware.files.graph**: If you have pre-computed a specific graph, specify this here.
+Otherwise, a new graph will be constructed on the fly.

-You can enable your training run to log to ML-flow by setting `enabled: True` under `mlflow`.
+- **diagnostic.log.mlflow**: You can enable your training run to log to ML-flow by setting `enabled: True`.
 The value you set for `experiment_name` to create a group many of your runs. `run_name` should be something uniquely describing one specific training run.

 ### Transfer learning